Heroin addiction is highly treatable. Proven treatments include medication, behavioral therapy, and supplemental holistic therapies.

 - Seizure

 Withdrawing from heroin use can be dangerous because a person’s tolerance to heroin becomes more sensitive when they stop using it.7 A person who experiences strong cravings during withdrawal and resumes using the drug can experience much stronger effects than they experienced previously.
-Overdose risk increases during this vulnerable time, which is why professional treatment and supervision is recommended for safe withdrawal from heroin.
+Overdose risk increases during this vulnerable time, which is why professional treatment and supervision are recommended for safe withdrawal from heroin.
 Medical detox can also manage potentially medically significant symptoms, like seizures.

 Heroin overdose is most common among individuals who have been using the drug for 5-10 years.
-Other risk factors include using heroin with other drugs, especially alcohol, sedatives, or other opioids.
+Other risk factors include using heroin with other drugs, especially alcohol, sedatives or other opioids.
 7

-A heroin overdose can be treated with naloxone if is administered soon after breathing stops.1 Naloxone in the form of nasal spray is available in some states without a prescription.
+A heroin overdose can be treated with naloxone if it is administered soon after breathing stops.1 Naloxone in the form of a nasal spray is available in some states without a prescription.
 Or you can ask your doctor for a prescription.
 If you obtain naloxone, have your pharmacist or doctor instruct you on how to use it.

 Treatment for Heroin Misuse and Addiction